AkashAich1999/Resume-Builder/README.md

 LIVE : https://akashaich-resume-builder.netlify.app/

-The project is done under faculty : Dr. Gopinath Panda.
+The project is done by me under faculty : Dr. Gopinath Panda.

 Submitted By: